-Brownie Pudding.
-If you’ve ever wished you could take the taste of hot brownie batter, and make it into something edible and amazing, this is the dessert for you.
+If you’ve ever wished you could take the taste of hot brownie batter, and make it into something edible and amazing, this Brownie Pudding the dessert for you.
 Life changing delicious.

 A few summers back I made Ina Garten’s Brownie Pudding, which is the inspiration for this recipe.
 Let me tell you, that woman knows what she’s doing when it comes to dessert.
 I trust any recipe she puts her name on.

 I adored the brownie pudding, but my husband said it was too chocolaty for his taste.
-I did not agree, but took it as a challenge to create a rendition he would like.
-Over the past few years I have made this thing multiple times, with small changes here and there.
-This version is hands down my favorite.
+I did not agree, but took it as a challenge to create a rendition that he would like.
+Over the past few years I have made this thing multiple times, with small changes here and there, until it became my family’s version of perfection.

 - 1 cup unsalted butter melted then cooled